There are a number of factors that impact your roof’s suitability for solar:

 If you already have a smart meter, in most cases it will need to be reprogrammed for export monitoring.
 If you do not have a smart meter, one will need to be installed.

 Three phase smart meters do exist and are solar enabled!

-You must have your landlord's approval to install a solar system on the roof of rented premises, as only the property owner has the right to assign STCs (see government subsidies below) to a third party such as Jim's Energy.
+You must have your landlord’s approval to install a solar system on the roof of rented premises, as only the property owner has the right to assign STCs (see below) to a third party such as eko energy.

 First, it is good to know the difference between a kilowatt (kW) and a kilowatt hour (kWh).
 A kW is 1,000 Watts and is a measure of power.
 A kWh is a measure of energy equivalent to the power consumption of 1,000 Watts for one hour.

 The Clean Energy Council estimates that each 1,000W (1kW) of solar PV produces on average, 3.6 kilowatt hours (kWh) of electricity per day in Victoria and 3.8 kWh in northern Victoria, New South Wales, South Australia and Queensland.

 You can quickly understand the amount of energy your system will generate in Victoria by calculating the system size in kWs x 3.6 kWhs.